 Hiatt Farms Montessori was built on the Dyekman Farm, a multi-generation sheep farm homesteaded in the early 1900's.
 We are excited to maintain the agricultural legacy of the land and share it with children.

 Hiatt Farms Montessori was originally conceived while Michelle and her husband Paul were living abroad in Bangkok, Thailand.
 Michelle was teaching at an international Montessori school and Jeff and Mary Hiatt (Paul’s parents) were pursuing various initiatives to give back to the community and preserve Colorado’s farming culture in their retirement.
 The idea of marrying the two passions, preserving a historic farm and offering the Montessori method in the Loveland area, captured their imaginations and never let go.
-Construction of the school began in October 2016, and the inaugural class will begin in September of 2018.
+Construction of the school began in October 2016, and the inaugural class began in August of 2018.

 MISSION & VISION